GenesisViewer/Genesis/README.md

-# Genesis-Eve
+# Genesis

-Genesis-Eve is a viewer for Second Life metaverse.
+Genesis is a viewer for Second Life metaverse.

 ## Tools needed
 These tools are needed to be able to build the project